Veil-of-Aether/game-core/README.md

 This project is powered by passion, free software, and community contributions — and there are many ways *you* can be part of it:

 - 📝 Give Feedback
 Got an idea to improve the game?
 Found a bug?
-Head over to our Git repo’s [issues page](https://github.com/Veil-of-Aether/game-core/issues) to file it.
+Head over to our Git repo's [issues page](https://github.com/Veil-of-Aether/game-core/issues) to file it.
 We monitor it regularly and appreciate all input!

 - 🛠️ Contribute Code or Assets
 Developers, artists, and audio wizards — your skills are welcome!
 Fork the repo, make your improvements, and send a pull request.
-We’ll review and credit all contributors properly.
+We'll review and credit all contributors properly.

 - 💸 Support Development
 If you believe in what we're building, you can help cover server costs and support the tools we rely on through donations.
 A portion goes to upstream projects like Godot, Disroot, and Revolt.

 - 📣 Spread the Word
 Tell your friends, boost us on the Fediverse, share the repo — anything helps!
-The more people we reach, the more awesome contributors and players we’ll find.
+The more people we reach, the more awesome contributors and players we'll find.

 Please see [Contributuing](#contributing) for more information.

-Together, we can show that great games don’t need ads, tracking, DRM, or a corporate logo.
+Together, we can show that great games don't need ads, tracking, DRM, or a corporate logo.

 ## Contributing